ukcoderj/Orleans-3.6.2-LoadTest/README.md

 Run on clean Azure D8s v5 Windows 2022 VM

+For best results, see the final section.

 ## Single Storage Tests

 NOTES:
+- Saving is one of the key bottlenecks in an actor system.
+See Sharded Storage results below for a better impression.
 - CPU max'd out at 100% (serialization?)

 3 Silos